The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 Not sure for all of them, but I think that geobacillus is not a surprise in such a hydrothermal environment.
-Let’s look more specifically at the distribution of this OTUs in the samples.
+Let’s look more specifically at the distribution of these OTUs in the samples.

 ``` r
 OTUtable[c("OTU_127", "OTU_288", "OTU_301", "OTU_74", "OTU_127", "OTU_80") ,]